-By the end of the second semester, the student must have attained a 2.0 GPA to be eligible for competitive interscholastic activities.
+AAA standards allow a student to participate in a SIP for a maximum of two (2) consecutive semesters and require the student to improve the student's GPA by at least 10% by the end of the first semester to remain eligible for the second semester By the end of the second semester, the student must have attained a 2.0 GPA to be eligible for competitive interscholastic activities.
 Following one or more semesters where the student has attained a 2.0 GPA, this cycle may be repeated.

-- 1 The definition for interscholastic activities is effectively taken from the AAA Handbook and is the origin for the extrapolated definition of intrascholastic activities.
+- 1 The definition for interscholastic activities is effectively taken from the AAA Handbook and is the origin for the extrapolated definition of interscholastic activities.
 When it comes to implementing this policy, it may be important/helpful to keep in mind that the Handbook also points out the following: Performance activities such as band, speech, drama, etc. may be viewed as competitive arenas both internally (ratings by individual schools) and externally (comparisons of individual or school ratings with a view toward determining an ultimate winner).
 Additionally, both inter and intra scholastic activities may be curricular if the activity is required as part of the course. - 2 While the Standards for Accreditation no longer expressly requires a policy that "shall limit and control interruptions of instructional time in the classroom and the number of absences for such activities," we believe that restrictions on the interruption of instructional time to be a best practice.
-You could replace "one per week per extracurricular activity" with a specific number of days per semester that could also allow the student to "bank" or accumulate days in anticipation of a major event. - 3 This sentence is optional but it would keep the policy from having "zero tolerance" (which we do not support) and give you latitude to accommodate instances beyond the student's control such as a car accident, serious illness, or other acts of God.
+You could replace "one (1) per week per extracurricular activity" with a specific number of days per semester that could also allow the student to "bank" or accumulate days in anticipation of a major event. - 3 This sentence is optional but it would keep the policy from having "zero tolerance" (which we do not support) and give you latitude to accommodate instances beyond the student's control such as a car accident, serious illness, or other acts of God.
 If you choose to include the sentence, you may change "Superintendent" to "principal" if that would work better in your district.
 Be sure to align your decision for this footnote with the decision you have made on the same issue that exists in policies 4.55 and 4.56.1. - 4 This paragraph is entirely optional.
 Participation in extracurricular activities is not a right, and districts may legally place conditions on a public school student's eligibility for participation (such as testing compliance), but districts cannot deny a diploma to an otherwise qualified student or deny a student the ability to attend school.
-If you choose to include the paragraph, the third to the last sentence may be amended to apply to a timeline of your choice. - 5 This paragraph is not statutorily required, but has been added to align with policy 4.56.2-EXTRACURRICULAR ACTIVITY ELIGIBILITY FOR HOME SCHOOLED STUDENTS with the belief that such information will benefit all students. - 6 This also applies to home schooled students and is cleverly accommodated by an adjustment to APSCN reporting outlined in Commissioner's Memo FIN-14-11 or Commissioner's Memo COM-18-009 if the student is also taking courses in accordance with Policy 4.59.
+If you choose to include the paragraph, the third to the last sentence may be amended to apply to a timeline of your choice.

+5 This paragraph is not statutorily required, but has been added to align with Policies 4.56.2-EXTRACURRICULAR ACTIVITY ELIGIBILITY FOR HOME SCHOOLED STUDENTS and 4.56.3-EXTRACURRICULAR ACTIVITY ELIGIBILITY FOR PRIVATE SCHOOL STUDENTS with the belief that such information will benefit all students.

+6 This also applies to home schooled and private school students and is cleverly accommodated by an adjustment to APSCN reporting outlined in Commissioner's Memo FIN-14-11 or Commissioner's Memo COM-18-009 if the student is also taking courses in accordance with Policy 4.59.